How Long Casual Relationships Last – What the Experts Report

 FAQ: Your Burning Questions Answered

-What is the #1 predictor of a casual relationship lasting longer than a year?
+What is the average length of a casual relationship?

 HomeCasual datingCasually datingHow Long Casual Relationships Last – What the Experts Report